 it's Excellent Simulation to NXT robot and Documentation is perfect.

-Inspired: Gyroboy - self-balancing two-wheel robot (segway) based on Lego EV3, Embedded Coder Robot NXT Demo, NXT SCARA (Two-Link Planar Robot Arm) Controller Design, NXT Ballbot (Self-Balancing Robot On A Ball) Controller Design, VU-LEGO Real Time Target, NXTbike-GS (self-balancing bike robot by steer-into-fall), NXT-LTD: Line Tracking Dancing Robot Demo
+Inspired: Lego Mindstorms EV3 Gyroboy, Gyroboy - self-balancing two-wheel robot based on Lego EV3, Embedded Coder Robot NXT Demo, NXT SCARA (Two-Link Planar Robot Arm) Controller Design, NXT Ballbot (Self-Balancing Robot On A Ball) Controller Design, VU-LEGO Real Time Target, NXTbike-GS (self-balancing bike robot by steer-into-fall), NXT-LTD: Line Tracking Dancing Robot Demo